mjfullstack/TriviaGame/README.md

 	   Can generate random numbers and store them in the candy object, but cant get the candy object to be placed with its property value pairs into the Object wher eI'm collecting these candy objects.
+*09/14/18  Candy object is nearly correct, printStats not so much, but could move
+	   on to jquery placement then correct answer selection, scoring, and re-startCandy object is nearly correct, printStats not so much, but could move on to jquery placement then correct answer selection, scoring, and re-start